kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 To enable TCP keepalive on upstream connections, configure the following [ConnectionConfig]({{< versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/connection.proto.sk/" >}}) settings in the
 [Upstream]({{< versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/upstream.proto.sk/" >}}) resource.

-The following example enables TCP keep-alive probes between the gateway proxy and the upstream connection.
+The following example enables TCP keepalive probes between the gateway proxy and the upstream connection.
 The first probe is sent when the connection has been idle for 60 seconds (`keepaliveTime`).
-After, a TCP keep-alive probe is sent every 20 seconds (`keepaliveInterval`).
+After, a TCP keepalive probe is sent every 20 seconds (`keepaliveInterval`).
 After no response for 2 consecutive probes (`keepaliveProbes`), the connection is dropped.

 ```yaml
 apiVersion: gloo.solo.io/v1